ethereum/consensus-specs/specs/phase0/weak-subjectivity.md

 ## Weak Subjectivity Checkpoint

-Any `Checkpoint` can used be a Weak Subjectivity Checkpoint.
+Any `Checkpoint` can be used as a Weak Subjectivity Checkpoint.
 These Weak Subjectivity Checkpoints are distributed by providers, downloaded by users and/or distributed as a part of clients, and used as input while syncing a client.